Download This Sample

 - The Pilgrim leader, Governor William Bradford, organized the first Thanksgiving feast in the year 1621 and invited the neighboring Wampanoag Indians to the feast.

 - The first Thanksgiving feast was held in the presence of around ninety Wampanoag Indians and it lasted three days.

 - President George Washington issued the first national Thanksgiving Day Proclamation in the year 1789 and again in 1795.

 - Sarah Josepha Hale, an editor with Ladies’ Magazine, started a Thanksgiving campaign in 1827.
 Due to her efforts, in 1863 Thanksgiving was observed as a day for national thanksgiving and prayer.

-- President Franklin D. Roosevelt restored Thursday before last of November as Thanksgiving Day in the year 1939.
-He did so to make the Christmas shopping season longer which would stimulate the economy.
+- President Franklin D. Roosevelt restored the last Thursday of November as Thanksgiving Day in the year 1939.
+He did so to make the Christmas shopping season longer, which would stimulate the economy.